ashit44244/Cowin-slot-availibility-notifier/README.md

 ## Find district id for your area

-Step 1: Hit the api in browser: https://cdn-api.co-vin.in/api/v2/admin/location/states Step 2: It will show the list of all states along with the state id as shown below:
+Step 1: Hit the api in browser: https://cdn-api.co-vin.in/api/v2/admin/location/states

+Step 2: It will show the list of all states along with the state id as shown below:

 ![state-list](img/states.PNG?raw=true)

 Step 3: Grab the state id for your state.

-Step 4: Hit the api in browser as shown below: https://cdn-api.co-vin.in/api/v2/admin/location/districts/{state_id}
+Step 4: hit the api in browser as shown below: https://cdn-api.co-vin.in/api/v2/admin/location/districts/{state_id}

-Example: Get all district in maharashtra :  https://cdn-api.co-vin.in/api/v2/admin/location/districts/21
+example: Get all district in maharashtra :  https://cdn-api.co-vin.in/api/v2/admin/location/districts/21

 ![state-list](img/district.PNG?raw=true)

-Step 4: Grab the district id for your region example: For pune it's 363
+Step 5: Grab the district id for your region example: For pune it's 363

 ## New Telegram channel for your Region